Madraceee/decentralised-disaster-response/README.md

 - ReactJS - HTML enhacned for web apps!
 - ethersJS - Library used to interact with ethereum based block chains.

+## Polygon

+We have choosen polygon blockchain over others because of its faster, cheaper execution of smart contracts.
+Polygon is much faster and cheaper that ethereum when deploying and executing a smart contract.
+Thus this allows any user to participate in the DDRP system without worrying about GAS price.
+Fast network means information is available to everyone which is very important during disaster response.
+Polygon's interoperability can be used to extend the features of DDRP system.
+Polygon's new zkEVM can be used to execute transcation and reduce the gas price.
+Polygon is an interoperability and scaling protocol which has a very good and stable future.

 ## Constraints

 For the success of this platform, a large number of users should actively particiapte in sending information and verification.
 By having a small number of users, wrong information can be easily propogated.